Why the name Redeemer Community Church?

 Martin Luther did not like to use the word “church” to describe a church, because just like today this word had come to mean a building or an institution.
 He preferred to use the words “community” or “assembly.”
 This puts the emphasis back on the church being a people instead of a building.
 As much as possible, we want to do the same.
-We currently meet at the old South Avondale Baptist Church, but this building does not define us.
+We currently meet in the historic Avondale neighborhood of Birmingham.

 Our desire is for our church to be visible out in the community where unbelievers are and to meet in peoples’ homes for prayer and Bible studies.
 By meeting in people’s homes throughout the week, we hope to remind ourselves that we are part of a movement instead of a building that is part of an institution.
 We believe that one of the greatest assets our church has is our homes and the openness of them.
-In addition, we do not wish to have our money tied up in pursuit of a large building, but strive to use our money for missions, helping those in need, and to make a better community, all for the glory of God.
+In addition, we attempt to maintain a lean facility budget, and strive to use our money for missions, helping those in need, and making a better community, all for the glory of God.

 Seeking the Welfare of the City